 UFC 327 odds, lines, predictions, time: Prochazka vs. Ulberg picks from proven MMA expert

-SportsLine's Kyle Marley reveals his picks for the UFC 327 fight card from Miami in the UFC event on Paramount+, featuring Jiri Prochazka vs. Carlos Ulberg in a light heavyweight championship matchup
+SportsLine's Kyle Marley reveals his picks for the UFC 327 fight card from Miami on Paramount+, featuring Jiri Prochazka vs. Carlos Ulberg in a light heavyweight championship matchup

 Second-ranked Jiri Prochazka takes on third-ranked Carlos Ulberg in a light heavyweight title match in the main event of UFC 327: Prochazka vs. Ulberg on Saturday at the Kaseya Center in Miami.
 The preliminaries are set to begin at around 5 p.m.
 ET, with the main card at approximately 9 p.m.
 ET.
 Paramount+ is the only place to see the full UFC 327 fight card, while the main card can also be seen on CBS.
 Prochazka is coming off a knockout win over Khalil Rountree at UFC 320 last October.
 Ulberg, meanwhile, defeated Dominick Reyes by knockout at UFC Fight Night: Ulberg vs. Reyes this past September.